A Girl Can Mack: Critical reception

 AllMusic found that A Girl Can Mack "proves that these girls can also sing.
 Production, courtesy of P. Diddy, the Full Force crew, and Mario Winans, among others, is witty and imaginative."
 The website further remarked that the album was "divided between such club fare and slinky, sexy cuts such as "This Goes Out" and the deep after-hours soul of "Good Good Girl," and the [3LW] prove here they're adept at covering both bases."
 Natasha Washington, writing for The Oklahoman wrote that A Girl Can Mack "shows a mature 3LW."
 She noted that the band "adds high-energy dance tracks such as "Leave" and "Meet Me at the Crib," while ballads including "Crazy" and "More Than Friends" showcase sultry vocals and lush melodies."

-Naughton's departure and album release

-By the summer of 2002, when the group was set to release A Girl Can Mack, member Naturi Naughton had left the group, alleging that she had a number of conflicts and arguments with Bailon, Williams, and their management, which led to a heated argument in August 2002 involving an altercation with KFC food.
-Not long after, Naughton claimed that she was forced out of the group.
+Commercial performance

-Williams and Bailon continued as a duo while using the "3LW" name, causing the press to jokingly refer to them as "2LW".
-According to a cover story for the October 2002 issue of Sister 2 Sister magazine, Williams and Bailon said they received death threats and that they had to beef up security.
-The departure of Naughton greatly affected the group's popularity and album sales.
-A Girl Can Macks release date was pushed back a month, but sales were still disappointing debuting at No. 15 on the Billboard 200 with a disappointing 53,000 copies sold in the first week.
-By March 2003 the album had sold 176,000 copies in the US.
-After the second single released from the album, "Neva Get Enuf", underperformed, auditions were held across the country for a new third member.
-Jessica Benson made the cut and joined 3LW in early 2003.
+The album debuted at No. 15 on the Billboard 200 with 53,000 copies sold in its first week.
+By March 2003, the album had sold 176,000 copies in the US.